Rohitsenpai01/RFID-attendance-system-using-esp32/README.md

 ### Mock vs. Real Backend

 The frontend currently runs on a **mock API layer** (`src/services/mockData.ts`).
-To connect to a real backend:
+To connect to the **live Firestore backend**:

+1. Update `.env` with your Firebase project credentials
-1. Open each service in `src/services/` (e.g., `studentService.ts`)
+2. Open each service in `src/services/` (e.g., `studentService.ts`)
-2. Replace mock data resolution with actual `api` calls
+3. Replace mock data resolution with Firestore SDK calls:
+   - Use `collection(db, 'students')` instead of mockData
+   - Use `onSnapshot()` for real-time listeners
+   - Use `query()` with `where()` for filtering
-3. No component changes needed — types and function signatures already match the REST contract
+4. No component changes needed — types already match the Firestore schema

 ### Authentication Flow

-- JWT tokens stored in localStorage
+- Firebase Auth handles JWT token generation and management
-- Axios interceptor (`src/services/api.ts`) adds token to requests
+- Tokens automatically added to Firestore requests
 - Protected routes guard unauthenticated access
 - Demo credentials available on login page
+- Firestore Security Rules enforce data access control

 ## Technology Stack